 The Multicurrency Facilities Agreement and Note Purchase Agreements signed by the company on 7 June 2018, 4 July 2018 and 1 June 2021 include early maturity clauses in the event of a change in control, in standard terms for contracts of this kind.
-Likewise, there are other agreements entered into by subsidiaries of the company which might contain change of control clauses, such as concession or similar contracts.
+Likewise, there are other agreements entered into by subsidiaries of the company which might contain change of control clauses, such as shareholder agreements, concession agreements or others.